 G. Driver’s door bars must be covered by steel plate.

 H. Must have 1 ½ “ windshield bar.

 I. All bars within driver’s reach must be padded.

-J. Roll cage must be at least 43” tall as measured from top of roll cage.
+J. Roll cage must be at least 43” tall when measured from top of frame rail to top of roll cage.